zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 ### Aristotle on the knowable

-Aristotle has so much original, hence so much criticism in those that come after.
+Aristotle has so much original, hence so much criticism from those who came after.

 His role in logic, biology, physics, natural science, political science and metaphysics are fundamental.

-He spent 20yrs in Plato's Academy, where some small fractions of his teachings are present in Plato's dialogues.
+He spent 20yrs in Plato's Academy, where some small fraction of his teachings are present in Plato's dialogues.

 Aristotle's **Metaphysics** proposed many thoughts different from Socratic and Platonic view.